 All core subjects are offered through a self-directed curriculum called the Christian Education New Zealand (C.E.N.Z.) and other student-directed curricula.
 Tyndale Park Christian School uses the CENZ Framework to issue students a secondary education qualification.
-In addition there are three components of the course, Bible, ICDL and The Duke of Edinburgh Hillary Award.
-These are offered by Tyndale Park Christian School teachers that are recognised by the CENZ Framework.
+In addition, there are three courses: Bible, Computer Science (DT) and The Duke of Edinburgh Hillary Award.
+These are offered by Tyndale Park Christian School teachers, who the CENZ Framework recognises as part of their framework.